Reader in French Studies

 Security, prison, policing

-I am currently writing a genealogical study of the (in)security society.
+I am currently writing a genealogical study of 'governance' in the (in)security society.

 Jacques Rancière: equality and the politics of aesthetics